Joshua-AC-Curry/AI-Maze-Solver/README.md

 - cd to directory containing mazeDFS and mazeAStar
 - for running DFS algorithm enter command python mazeDFS.py
 - for running A* algorithm enter command python AStar.py

+<he> Output </h3>
+When running the program it ask the user to enter the name of the maze file.
+When doing this do not include spaces and be sure to include the file extention.
+Note the program is designed to work with text files.
+Here is an example of what to put: maze-Large.txt

+After this the program will run the search algorithm.
+It then outputs the number of spaces in the maze the program has visited, the run time of the program and the length of the path found.
+If you want to program to output that path itself you'll have to uncommne the print statement on line 109 for mazeDFS.py and line 133 for mazeAStar.py.